Maru Sira

 Dedduwa Jayathungalage "D.J."
 Siripala (Sinhala: දෙද්දුවා ජයතුංගලාගේ සිරිපාල; 1949 – August 7, 1975), also known by the pseudonym Maru Sira (Maru: deadly, Sira: Short form of Siripala), was a Sri Lankan young criminal and bandit active from the late 1960s until the mid 1970s.
 He was on death row following a conviction for a serial murder.
 His controversial execution (hanging) led to many debates by creating the popular question "kill by hanging or hang after killing".
 Siripala achieved fame through several prison escapes while his romance with Ranmanika made his story memorable.

 Early life

 Siripala was born to a native Sinhala-Buddhist family in Sri Lanka.
 D.J.
 David Appuhamai and L. Punchi Nona had seven children, five sons, and two daughters.
-D.J Siripala was the sixth child born in 1948, (exact month and day of his birthday are unknown).
+D.J Siripala was the sixth child born in 1948.
 They lived in Milla Gaha Watta, Liyangoda, Pannipitiya in Colombo District.
 Liyanagoda was a rural village in the late 1940s, he grew up in a strongly religious family culture.
-Being a youngster in an extended family Siripala received care from his brothers and sisters, especially his eldest brother took care of his young brothers and sisters as their father worked away from home.
+Being a youngster in an extended family Siripala received care from his brothers and sisters; his eldest brother especially took care of his younger brothers and sisters as their father worked away from home.
 Siripala's father was an attendant in a home for the elderly in Anuradhapura district.
 Siripala started schooling at Vidyadana Vidyalaya (a small school in his village).